Wimmera Football League: History

-The WDFL approached the Ballarat Football League to merge hoping that greater interest and better football would cause larger gate takings, so in 1934 the Wimmera FL and the Ballarat FL merged to form the Ballarat Wimmera FL.
+The WDFL approached the Ballarat Football League to merge hoping that greater interest and better football would cause larger gate takings, so in January 1934 the Wimmera FL and the Ballarat FL merged to form the Ballarat Wimmera FL.
 After three years, in which the Wimmera clubs faced with greater costs and were constantly losing on the field, feelers were put out to the smaller clubs, now playing in the Mid Wimmera FL.
-A peace deal was settled in September 1936 and the Wimmera Football League was reformed in 1937 as a nine team competition.
+A peace deal was settled in September 1936 and the Wimmera Football League was reformed in February 1937 at the Annual General Meeting with Mr. P J Toohey elected as president and a nine team competition was formed.

+The Wimmera FL went into recess between 1941 and 1943 due to World War Two, but football in the Wimmera was revived in 1944 with a competition that involved six teams.

+In 1945, Dimboola and Warracknabeal joined the Wimmera Football Association, which formed a six team competition.

-After WWII Rupanyup decided to join and that made it a ten team competition.
+In 1946 Rupanyup Football Club joined the Wimmera FL and that made it a ten team competition.

+John Ledwidge was captain-coach of the Bendigo Football League representative team that won the 1962 VCFL Caltex Country Football Championships by defeating the Wimmera Football League at Horsham.

 As a ten team competition the league remain stable until Rupanyip decided the level of football was too hard for them and they opted to drop to the local district competition in 1981.
 The numbers returned to ten when local district club Imperials-Wonwondah joined in 1983.
-After fifty fruitless years Jeparit decided to try their luck in the South Mallee FL from 1990.
+After fifty fruitless years Jeparit Football Club decided to try their luck in the South Mallee FL from 1990.

 St Michaels from the district competition joined in 1993.
 Founding clubs Minyip and Murtoa decided to merge in 1995.

 2000 saw local Horsham clubs change their names, St Michaels became Horsham Saints and Imperials-Wonwondah became the Horsham Diggers.

 Horsham Diggers later merged with Natimuk FNC under the banner Natimuk United at the start of 2014; following an exodus of players in the 2008 pre-season, the Diggers had struggled on and off-field, and had won three matches in the previous four seasons.
 The merged club plays home games at Natimuk and City Oval.

-Southern Mallee transferred from the Hosham District League in 2018 after dominating the competition.
+Southern Mallee transferred from the Horsham District Football League in 2018 after dominating the competition.

-Following the 2023 season Southern Mallee merged with Jeparit Rainbow from the Horsham District Football Netball League to form the Southern Mallee Thunder.
+Following the 2023 season Southern Mallee merged with Jeparit Rainbow from the Horsham District Football League to form the Southern Mallee Thunder.